 Your snail body is especially equipped to handle this strange world your ancestors somehow found themselves floating into.
 When you can, and when there’s need, you dip your head and upper body into the air.
 You curl your slimy underbelly into a ball, trapping a bubble and wrapping it in a layer of thick mucous.
 Carefully, you uncurl and stick this new bubble to your raft.
 Your snail slime hardens to a stiff rubbery texture, not easily popped.
 Sometimes your raft bumps into your prey— blue button jellies or Portuguese man-of-war— but you can’t steer or choose your direction out here in the open ocean, so much of the time, you simply wait.
 But you did not always live this way.

 When you were young you lived below the surface, in the gentle embrace of the sea.
 You were free to move and hunt as you pleased.
 Your body was different, tender and round with a miniscule cup-shaped shell that covered your frame, and two small ‘wings’ that you used to swim.
 But it didn’t last.
 First, your vision went dim.
 Then you eyes began to break down, and blindness overtook you.
-Next, your ability to sense direction faltered, up and down become indistinguishable.
+Next, your ability to sense direction faltered, up and down became indistinguishable.
 No one knows quite how you made it to the surface.
-Some say you secreted a parachute of mucous that you used to sail slowly upwards.
+Some say you made a parachute of mucous that you used to sail slowly upwards.
 In the most poetic telling, you built yourself a minute bouquet of bubbles, clustered together at the end of a long string, like a handful of balloons.
 Blind and disoriented, you floated up into the unknown.

 And then you hit something.
 The first boundary you’d ever felt—the soft rolling surface of the sea.
 Here you would complete your transformation into a young violet snail.
 Floating, unable to steer, you would have no need for eyes, no need for a sense of direction.
 This is where you would spend the rest of your life: at the mercy of the elements, suspended above the abyss.

 Reading about the violet snail on that dark winter night, its life felt so precarious, so sad.
 But my friend Steve Haddock proposed another way of looking at things: one completely flipped around, literally.
 What if Janthina isn’t hanging over the abyss at all?
-There’s this scene in Pirates of the Caribbean where they flip the ship upside down, and instead of sailing on the ocean, the ship sails on the sky.
+There’s this scene in Pirates of the Caribbean where the ship flips upside down, and instead of sailing on the ocean, the ship sails on the sky.
 Perhaps to Janthina, the world is just like this.
 Instead of clinging to a raft, one mistake away from sinking, Janthina has a different view.
 Maybe to this snail, so perfectly adapted to life on the water’s surface, it’s not hanging upside down over the abyss, but instead resting right-side up on the top of the sky

 Dan Laursen (1953) The Genus Ianthina: A Monograph.